These are the best places to travel this summer

 Virginia does pre-Revolutionary towns exceedingly well, and Old Town Alexandria, founded in 1749, is hard to beat.
 Centuries ago, George Washington wandered these streets, discussing revolutionary thoughts with Thomas Jefferson and John Adams at Gadsby’s Tavern (now a restaurant and museum) and attending services at the still-active Christ Church.

 More than 200 buildings from the town's earliest days edge its tree-shaded streets, with historic houses providing glimpses of bygone days.
-French and Indian War strategies were hashed out at Carlyle House; the Freedom House Museum relates stories of enslaved individuals who passed through the nation’s second-largest slave-trading city; and the Stabler-Leadbeater Apothecary Museum has a whimsical potions-mixing attic.
+French and Indian War strategies were hashed out at Carlyle House; the Freedom House Museum relates stories of enslaved individuals who passed through the nation’s second-largest location for the trade of enslaved people; and the Stabler-Leadbeater Apothecary Museum has a whimsical potions-mixing attic.

-But this is also a city that’s alive with a modern-day vibe, showcasing trendy restaurants and boutiques up and down humming King Street.
+Experience Old Town Alexandria’s modern-day vibe at its trendy restaurants and boutiques along humming King Street.
 At the foot of King, the Potomac waterfront offers buskers, waterside restaurants, pathways and parks, plus the Torpedo Factory Art Center, an actual former torpedo factory now housing 82 artist studios.
-It’s the kind of place to sit and stay awhile.

 12. Middleburg